lukevella/rallly/README.md

 # Rallly

 Rallly is a free collaborative scheduling service that helps you and your friends vote on a date to host an event.
+The application has been developed with the [MEAN](http://en.wikipedia.org/wiki/MEAN) stack of technologies.

 ## Requirements